 - the person responsible for the premises

-- workers or volunteers at the venue or event
+- workers or volunteers or otherwise engaged in carrying out a service at the venue or event

 - emergency services responders and regulators carrying out their work